Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 You can add a theme to the Digital Workspace.

-### Use the modelling application to change the theme
+### Use the Modeling Application to change the theme

-To change the theme using the **UI** properties in the modelling application.
+To change the theme using the **UI** properties in the Modeling Application.

-1. Sign into the modeling application.
+1. Sign in to the Modeling Application.

 2. Select the **UI** you want to change and enter the new configuration properties under the **Theme** heading.